aws-samples/aws-cdk-managed-elkk/README.md

 )
 ```

-When we deploy the elkk-stack we will be deploying logstash on ec2.
+When we deploy the elkk-stack we will be deploying logstash an Amazon EC2 instance.

 ```bash
 cdk deploy elkk-logstash